^

 • inflammatory reaction in the walls of the ventricles of the brain;

-• inflammation of the ventricular ependyma;
+• inflammation of the ependyma of the ventricles;

-• cerebral abscesses;
+• brain abscesses;

-• hydrocephaly.
+• hydrocephalus.

-Diagnostics of the meningitis in newborns
+Diagnostics meningitis in newborns

-Experts point out that meningitis in newborns is usually not accompanied by unambiguous clinical signs, sufficient for early diagnosis.
+Experts point out that meningitis in newborns is usually not accompanied by unambiguous clinical signs sufficient for early diagnosis.
 That is why additional laboratory tests play an important role:

 • general clinical blood test (leukopenia is considered a negative sign);